-Click on Apply and enter your password to finish.
-This removes the need to enter a password ever again.
+- This removes the need to enter a password ever again.

 Tweak to Faster shutdown windows 10

 In Windows 10, the shutdown process still requires three clicks and a menu.
 Come on!
 If you like to shut down your computer after a hard day’s work, then you will realize that the process still requires three clicks.
 To speed this up you can use a shortcut.

-%windir%\System32\shutdown.exe /s /t 0
+- %windir%\System32\shutdown.exe /s /t 0

-Click on the Next Name it to fast shutdown and click finish.
+- Click on the Next Name it fast shutdown and click finish.

 - Now each time you click on that shortcut, your PC will immediately shut down.

 Enable Windows 10 Fast Startup

 With Windows 10 there is a new “hybrid” startup mode that should cut down on bootup times.
 It does this by putting the PC into hibernation instead of fully shutting down.
-To enable this

-Scroll down At the bottom, click “Turn on fast startup” under Shutdown settings Click “Save changes”
+- Scroll down At the bottom, click “Turn on fast startup” under Shutdown settings Click “Save changes”

 If your machine is a few years old (or older), you may have noticed that Windows 10’s spiffy new Start menu is slow to appear.
 That could be because it’s animated, and animation consumes horsepower.

 This should speed up not only the Start menu but also all other windows that appear on your desktop.

-Disable unnecessary Third Party Startup services services
+Disable unnecessary Third Party Startup services

 Disable programs that run on startup

 Many of the programs and services that run on startup may be familiar to you, like OneDrive or Evernote Clipper.
 But you may not recognize many of them.
 The Task Manager helps you get information about unfamiliar programs.
-This startup services make computer slow startup.
+These startup services make computer slow startup.
 Stopping some programs from starting up will speed up the OS.